 Of this group, PFOA and PFOS have been the most extensively produced and studied.
-These chemicals have recently been given the moniker of ‘Michigan’s next water crisis’, as they are colorless, odorless, tasteless and undetectable without a proper water test.
+They have recently given these chemicals the moniker of ‘Michigan’s next water crisis,’ as they are colorless, odorless, tasteless and undetectable without a proper water test.

 - Some Cancers